Skip to content

 Maverick Stadium.
 It no longer hosts the University’s football team, but the stadium still features a variety of sporting, charity, and special events year-round.

-The Planetarium at UT Arlington.
+The Planetarium.
 This is one of the largest and most sophisticated planetariums in the state of Texas.
 It regularly offers stargazing events, shows, films, and more.

 Smart Hospital.
 A 13,000-square-foot educational facility for the College of Nursing that houses human-like, life-sized “manikins” that bleed, have heart and lung sounds and pulses, die, and even give birth.